leahgarrett/ai-coding-vibes/presentation/slides.md

 ---

-## How much time do developers spend coding
+## How much time do developers spend coding?

 About 10%
 https://drpicox.medium.com/developers-spend-less-than-10-of-time-coding-51c36c73a93b